PELVE from a regulatory perspective: Conclusion and outlook

 We have introduced PELVE-inspired methods to determine an appropriate ES level for the transition from VaR to ES.
 Unlike the original PELVE, our Multi-PELVE methods account for multiple insurers.
 Under suitable conditions, most of them yield unique solutions.
 For the MSE-PELVE, we provide a comprehensive example showing non-uniqueness in general.
 Continuity results are available for all methods.
 For elliptically distributed payoffs, most Multi-PELVE methods reduce to the PELVE of a one-dimensional elliptically distributed random variable.
 For multivariate regularly varying distributions, all methods converge to the PELVE of a Pareto distribution.
 As a by-product, we obtain that PELVE curves are discontinuous for empirical distribution functions and discuss several characterizations of ES curves.

-In a case study where all equity capitals follow the same distribution family, the Multi-PELVE methods -- except the WC-PELVE -- closely match the PELVE of the individual insurers.
+In a case study where all equity capitals follow the same distribution family, the Multi-PELVE methods -- except the BC- and WC-PELVE -- closely match the PELVE of the individual insurers.
 So, moving from VaR to ES does not substantially change reserves, which is convenient for a regulator, since the ES level is independent of the chosen Multi-PELVE method.
 This changes drastically, if equity distributions come from different distribution families.
 In our case, one insurer acts as a market leader with heavy-tailed distribution.
 The smallest overall deviations of the reserves are obtained by the Sys- and the (weighted) MSE-PELVE.
-Unlike A-PELVE and WC-PELVE, the weighted MSE-PELVE does not prioritize the market leader at the expense of the other insurers.
-Thus, in this situation, the weighted MSE-PELVE seems to be a fair choice to determine a new ES level.
+Unlike other versions, the A-PELVE (equal or inverse proportional weights with respect to asset volume) and for small VaR levels the corresponding MSE-PELVE versions do not prioritize insurers with risky equity profiles at the expense of the other insurers.
+Thus, in the mentioned situations, these methods seem to be a fair choice to determine a new ES level.